wawandco/goechoservice/README.md

-# Goechoservice
+# Echo Service (Thrift)

 This is a simple POC for an echo service using Thrift.
-The goal is to validate the implementation of thift in Go and write a simplem client that can consume the echo service.
+The goal is to validate the implementation of a thrift Go service mounted within an HTTP server.

-## Running locally
+## Running the service

 Using this code requires Go 1.17+ and thrift 1.15 installed in the development machine.